 • Matted floors provide for a soft and therapeutic, yet supportive and odor-free experience.

-• Two beautiful and convenient locations to choose from with most memberships valid at both locations.
+• Two beautiful and convenient locations to choose from with memberships valid at both locations.

-• 35+ fabulous instructors and 60+classes offered a week, so you're guaranteed to find an instructor you like and a class that fits your schedule.
+• 35+ fabulous instructors and 60+ classes offered a week--you're guaranteed to find an instructor you like and a class that fits your schedule.

-• We are a safe, friendly and welcoming community where you can learn and deepen your practice.
+• We are a safe, friendly and welcoming community where you can establish and deepen your practice.

 What is Heated Yoga and Why Do We Use Heat?